Work is the pillar of active health. (

 Isa 7:14, Mt 1:22,23)

-We are to mingle with people and have compassion for them. (
+We are to have compassion for people. (

 Jesus ministered to peoples' needs.

-We are to minister to peoples' needs. (
+We are to go about doing good. (

-We are to give to others what we receive from God. (
+We are to share with others what we receive from God. (

 We are to give to those in physical need. (